Stroke Secondary to Carotid Stenosis

 Which specialist evaluates it?
 The neurosurgeon takes part in the study of brain circulation and the neck arteries, along with neurology.
 Professional evaluation makes it possible to understand the state of the arteries and define follow-up.
 Recognizing the signs in time makes a big difference.

-Specialties that treat stroke secondary to carotid stenosis
+Data on 41 doctors who treat stroke secondary to carotid stenosis

 Treatment by city